moonfolk/VLAD/README.md

 # VLAD
-Code for ICML 2019 paper Dirichlet Simplex Nest and Geometric Inference
+Code for ICML 2019 paper [Dirichlet Simplex Nest and Geometric Inference](https://arxiv.org/pdf/1905.11009.pdf).

 NYT_topics contains 80 topics learned by our algorithm from the New York Times articles dataset.